Mechanisms for Global Differential Privacy under Bayesian Data Synthesis

 Computing a finite $\Delta < \infty$ in practice, however, as acknowledged by \citet{Dimitrakakis:2017:DPB:3122009.3122020}, is difficult-to-impossible for an unbounded parameter space (e.g., a normal distribution) under simple models.
 A truncation of the parameter space is required to achieve a finite $\Delta$ and the truncation only works for some models to achieve a finite $\Delta$.
-Even more, parameter truncation becomes intractable for practical models that utilize a multidimensional parameter space.
+Even more, parameter truncation becomes intractable analytically or computationally or both for practical models that utilize a multidimensional parameter space.
+For example, a non-linear mixed effects model could have the number of model parameters on the order of the number of data records, which can be millions, in practice.

 The pseudo posterior mechanism of \citet{SavitskyWilliamsHu2020ppm} reviewed in Section \ref{sec:methods:weighted} allows achievement of a target Lipschitz value that, in turn, determines a formal privacy guarantee by using likelihood weights, $\alpha_{i} \in [0,1]$, to selectively downweight high-risk records.
-This mechanism achieves a differential privacy guarantee \emph{asymptotically} as the parameter space contracts onto a point.
+This mechanism achieves a DP guarantee \emph{asymptotically} as the parameter space contracts onto a point.
+In other words, while the mechanism is flexible, the privacy guarantee is not strict.

-This paper introduces a new mechanism that alters the pseudo posterior mechanism by censoring the pseudo likelihood values above or below a threshold to targeted Lipschitz (and hence privacy) guarantee, which allows achievement of a target $\epsilon-$DP guarantee without reliance on asymptotics.
+This paper introduces a new mechanism that embeds the pseudo posterior mechanism by \emph{censoring} the pseudo likelihood values above or below a threshold to targeted Lipschitz (and hence privacy) guarantee, which allows achievement of a target $\epsilon-$DP guarantee without reliance on asymptotics.
 Any Bayesian data synthesizing model may be utilized under the censoring mechanism.
-We demonstrate that the censoring mechanism may truncate either the likelihood (under the posterior mechanism) or the pseudo likelihood (under the pseudo posterior mechanism).
-The latter approach embeds the pseudo posterior mechanism inside the censoring mechanism to achieve a non-asymptotic formal privacy guarantee not possible for the pseudo posterior mechanism itself.